spikeheap/spikeheap.github.io/app/_drafts/the-happy-path-to-continuous-delivery.md

 If you don't have a suite of functional tests, you'll want to build them for the business-critical features (and at least for the [happy path](TODO happy path testing)) now.
 The first tests you add will likely be tests that someone in the business does manually on some (if not all) deploys.

-# TODO developer autonomy for smaller things
+`TODO developer autonomy for smaller things`

 ### Step #3 think

 So you're deploying the majority of your code changes as hotfixes, and hiding many changes behind feature toggles.
 Undoubtedly you're starting to feel some pain.
 Maybe the deployment takes a while, or you're forced to do some manual interventions at the end.
 Now is a good time to take stock.
 Feel the pain and try to understand the causes for each point.
 Some you'll be able to fix easily, others will require infrastructure changes or alterations to the way you work.

 ### Going for gold: the blue-green deploy

+### Footnotes

+[data-migrations] See [this article](https://robots.thoughtbot.com/data-migrations-in-rails) for a bit of background on why it's good to keep them separate.